mersanuzun/bio-project/readme.md

 ```
 perl script.pl -o 9640 10090 "Mus musculus" -s "Glucose Metabolism"
 ```
-To run script we need to give taxonomy ids or scientific names or both after -o .
+To run script we need to give taxonomy ids or scientific names or both after -o.

 Also we can give search term after -s .